Frequently Asked Questions

 Q. Why don't you have an online shop and why don't you take paypal?

 A. We are 80% manufacturer and 20% retailer.
 You can order by phone, mail, email and fax, isn't that enough?
 We don't want to add ways of selling that require additional management, resources and oversight.
+For instancewithin the day to day paperwork of running the business and producing each month end we reconcile the bank and our credit card terminal, if we added Paypal that would be a whole new time consuming additional reconciliation.
+Now that Paypal have started doing a card processing service (using a bluetooth cardreader and smartphone) we may look at it again as we good replace one reconciliation with another and add some value, but the fees would need to come down.
 If someone must buy online then should use one of the online retailers that stock our range such as Mainly Trains.

 Q. I have bought a 2nd hand kit and it has the wrong wheels for my gauge, will you exchange them for P4/EM/OO?